-At power-down (continuous decay of $V{CC}$ ), when $V{CC}$ drops from the normal operating voltage and below the $V{SWITCH}$ threshold voltage, the device stops responding to any instruction sent to it.
-If a write cycle is in progress and the last data bit D0 has been received when the power goes down, it is allowed $t{DELAY}$ time to complete the write.
-After this, all memory accesses are inhibited and a conditional AutoStore operation is performed (AutoStore is not performed if no writes have happened since the last RECALL cycle).
+At power-down (continuous decay of V{CC}), when V{CC} drops from the normal operating voltage and below the V{SWITCH} threshold voltage, the device stops responding to any instruction sent to it.
+If a write cycle is in progress and the last data bit D0 has been received when the power goes down, it is allowed t{DELAY} time to complete the write.
+After which all memory accesses are inhibited and a conditional AutoStore operation is performed (AutoStore is not performed if no writes have happened since last RECALL cycle).
 This feature prevents inadvertent writes to nvSRAM from happening during power-down.

-However, to completely avoid the possibility of inadvertent writes during power-down, ensure that the device is deselected and is in standby power mode, and the $\overline{\text{CS}}$ follows the voltage applied on $V{\text{CC}}$ .
+However, to completely avoid the possibility of inadvertent writes during power-down, ensure that the device is deselected and is in standby power mode, and the CS follows the voltage applied on V{CC} .